BobDG/Blaze/README.md

 ## Any awesome ideas to improve Blaze?
 Let me know, send pull requests, whatever you like!
 I use Blaze myself for every screen in every App I make and I can't see myself not using it ever again.
 So I'll keep updating it as much as I can to make it more awesome!

+## Credits for frameworks used
+DNZEmptyDataSet - Pull requests are not being accepted so I've implemented the files instead of a subspec.
+Might change this in the future.